chameleon-ai/redubber/README.md

 - This is developed on python 3.10 Linux+AMD (ROCM 6.2.4).
 I can't speak for compatibility with other configurations.

 ## Usage
-- Prepare about 30 seconds of your reference voice as an `.mp3` or `.wav`, we'll call this `reference.wav`, but it can have any name.
+- Prepare 15-30 seconds of your reference voice as an `.mp3` or `.wav`, we'll call this `reference.wav`, but it can have any name.
 - Find the video or audio that you want to redub.
 We'll call this `input.mp4`.
 It can be of any length, but anything longer than 30 seconds will be split.
 - Activate your vitual environment
 - Invoke the script: `python app.py -i input.mp4 -v reference.wav`